Travelers can save money on flights by "skiplagging," but there are risks. Here's what to know.

 "Airlines don't want to sell a $200 ticket to a passenger that would be willing to pay $2,000.
 They don't like 'skiplagging' because they feel it's a way for travelers to get around the rules and policies they put in place," Scott Keyes, founder of flight deals website Going, told CBS MoneyWatch.

-Major airlines with facilities across the U.S. rely on what's called a hub-and-spoke model to run operations efficiently.
-It can be more cost-effective for carriers to fly passengers out of their way on less-trafficked routes like, for example, Orlando, Florida, to Richmond, Virginia.
-The bottom line is that airlines would rather shuttle passengers from a few different locales to New York City and then send them all to Richmond on a full flight, as opposed to operating several half-empty planes, which would lose money.
+Major airlines with operations across the U.S. rely on what's called a hub-and-spoke model to run efficiently.
+It can be more cost-effective for carriers to first fly passengers to an out of the way destination on less-trafficked routes like, for example, Orlando, Florida, to Richmond, Virginia.
+In this case, airlines would rather shuttle passengers from a few different locales, including Orlando, to New York City, and then send them all to Richmond on a full flight, as opposed to operating several half-empty planes, which would lose money.

-A flight from New York City to Orlando costs roughly $121.
+A direct flight from Orlando to New York City costs roughly $121.
 But fly from Orlando to Richmond, with a connection in New York City, and you pay only $88.

 "The reason why you sometimes see those price differences is pretty simple," Keyes said.
 "People will pay more money for a nonstop flight.
 I'll certainly pay a premium if my flight is nonstop versus having a connection, so airlines want to take advantage of that.
 They charge more for travelers looking for that one-stop flight."